paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 The forward primer, which is used for the 16S V3-V4 region and is 17 nucleotides long, and the reverse primer, which spans 21 nucleotides, both directions need to be removed to minimise the errors induced by the primers.
 Therefore the length, **after the primer removal**, on average is **460 - (17 + 21) = 422 nt**...(3)

 However, to maintain a longer length for more biological identities and considering the low quality of both ends of the sequencing reads, an optimal trimming setting needs to be taken into account.

 Several iterations were undertaken to determine the optimal length for the 16S V3-V4 region in our dataset using the length of 38 nt overlapped setting for the initial analysis.
 We revealed that at a level of 50%, the length of the region is 424 nt, and at a level of 98%, the length is 428 nt.
 We took 428 nt as the target in order to maintain the most possible biological information and at the same time to trim down the low-quality reads.

 **428 - 422 = 6 nt**...(4)

- Inother wordsd, we added 6 nt for the merging.
+ In other words, we added 6 nt for the merging.
  From (2) and (4), we have
  **12 + 6 = 18 nt**